rhaslund/labguides/vao-2.0/module-09/content.md

 ===

-# Lab 9.2: Customize report template
+# Lab 9.2: Customize the report template

 1. [] Select the newly created **VMCE Template** in the **Templates** pane.
 2. [] Click the **Edit** button.